 Explained: Why Delhi Assembly Election is a vital one

-New Delhi, Feb 08: The Delhi Assembly election has began on Saturday morning, the national capital is having only half state with 70 assembly seats, still the Delhi Assembly Election has the involvement of eminent leaders of Centre even the Prime Minister himself.
+New Delhi, Feb 08: The Delhi Assembly election has begun on Saturday morning, the national capital is having only half state with 70 assembly seats, still the Delhi Assembly Election has the involvement of eminent leaders of Centre even the Prime Minister himself.

-The deadline for the Delhi Assembly election campaigning was till February 6 and the voting started on Saturday early morning.

-The campaign for the assembly polls in the national capital made headlines with the leaders including Union Ministers naking controversial speeches and raising incendiary slogans.
-This year Shaheen Bagh's anti-CAA protest following firing, and many others issues like the student protest at Jawahar lal Nehru University (JNU), Jamia Millia Islamia University and the firing incidents were the major issues took place just before the Delhi assembly polls.
+The campaign for the assembly polls in the national capital made headlines with the leaders including Union Ministers making controversial speeches and raising incendiary slogans.
+This year Shaheen Bagh's anti-CAA protest following firing, and many others issues like the student protest at Jawahar Lal Nehru University (JNU), Jamia Millia Islamia University and the firing incidents were the major issues took place just before the Delhi assembly polls.

 Explained: What words MPs are not allowed to use in Parliament

-Amid this some top leaders allegedly made provocative statements for which the Election Commission had to serve them notice.
+Amid this, some top leaders allegedly made provocative statements for which the Election Commission had to serve them notice.

 Some of those leaders to whom EC served notice were Union minister Anurag Thakur, Uttar Pradesh Chief Minister Yogi Adityanath, BJP MP Parvesh Verma, BJP spokesperson Sambit Patra and Rajya Sabha MP Sanjay Singh, including Delhi Chief Minister Arvind Kejriwal, who got EC notice for promising setting up Mohalla Clinics on court premises.